Access a Mac user’s Public folder and Drop Box

 Drag files from the user’s Public folder to your computer.

 Drag files from your computer to the Drop Box in the user’s Public folder.

 When you’re done, click the Eject button next to the computer in the Locations section of the sidebar to disconnect from it.

-If you know the computer name specified in the other user’s Sharing preferences, you can connect to the other Mac by choosing Go > Connect to Server and entering the name.
+If you know the computer name specified in the other user’s Sharing settings, you can connect to the other Mac by choosing Go > Connect to Server and entering the name.